servalproject/batphone/CURRENT-RELEASE.md

 The following issues are planned to be fixed by version 1.0:

  * Poor support for multi-hop mesh calls -- see [serval-dna issue #37][].
-You can successfully call someone who is within WiFi range of your phone, but calls that need to be carried through intermediate phones are unreliable.
+You can successfully call someone who is within Wi-Fi range of your phone, but calls that need to be carried through intermediate phones are unreliable.

  * Rhizome slowly and gradually consumes all space on your SD Card as you send